 - City of Saint Paul changed to single-sort collection of recyclables.

-- Just under 200 tons of appliances, electronics, scrap metal and concrete were recycled at 6 Citywide Community Clean Up events.
+- Just under 200 tons of appliances, electronics, scrap metal and concrete recycled at six Citywide Community Clean Up events.

-- Close to 100 tons of organic materials were delivered to the 5 drop off locations around town.
+- Close to 100 tons of organic materials delivered to the five drop off locations throughout the City.